-- 30 along the rotor axis or even to a sphere in the center of the rotor (Lindon et al., 2009).
-Alternatively, gradients can be used for a virtual sample restriction (Charmont et al., 2000) but since gradients are not very common in solid-state NMR probes, this approach is rarely used.
-Another possibility are radio- or nutation-frequency selective pulses that can be used for the same purpose (Charmont et al., 2002; Aebischer et al., 2020).
-All these methods, however, are accompanied by a reduction in signal due to the restriction of the measured sample volume to a smaller part of the coil volume. - 35 In solid-state NMR under magic-angle spinning (MAS) conditions, the radial component of the rf field gets modulated by time (Tekely and Goldman, 2001; Goldman and Tekely, 2001; Tošner et al., 2017) leading to further potential complications in the experiments.
-Such MAS-induced time-dependent radio-frequency fields could give rise to additional or modified resonance conditions or to other changes in the effective Hamiltonians generated by the pulse sequence.
-Besides the appearance of additional sidebands in cross-polarization experiments (Tekely and Goldman, 2001; Goldman and Tekely, 2001), nutation spectra - 40 (Elbayed et al., 2005) and reported phase distortions and loss of magnetization in MLEV16 sequences under MAS (Piotto et al., 2001), there have been very few studies of the effects of such modulations of the amplitude and phase of the rf field caused by MAS rotation.
-These modulations have been included in the design of a heteronuclear polarization transfer scheme based on optimal-control strategies (Tošner et al., 2017, 2018), where impressive gains have been shown.
-These improvements prompted us to investigate potential effects of such MAS modulated radio-frequency field amplitudes and phases on basic building blocks - 45 in common solid-state NMR pulse sequences in more detail.
+Reducing the magnitude of the rf field inhomogeneity can be achieved experimentally by physically restricting the sample along the rotor axis or even to a sphere in the centre of the rotor (Lindon et al., 2009).
+Alternatively, gradients can be used for a virtual sample restriction (Charmont et al., 2000), but since gradients are not very common in solid-state NMR probes, this approach is rarely used.
+Another possibility is radio or nutation-frequency-selective pulses that can be used for the same purpose (Charmont et al., 2002; Aebischer et al., 2020).
+All these methods, however, are accompanied by a reduction in signal due to the restriction of the measured sample volume to a smaller part of the coil volume.

+In solid-state NMR under magic angle spinning (MAS) conditions, the radial component of the rf field is modulated by time (Levitt et al., 1988; Tekely and Goldman, 2001; Goldman and Tekely, 2001; Tošner et al., 2017), leading to further potential complications in the experiments.
+Such MAS-induced time-dependent radio-frequency fields could give rise to additional or modified resonance conditions or to other changes in the effective Hamiltonian generated by the pulse sequence.
+The importance of such time-dependent terms was first described in rotary resonance recoupling (Levitt et al., 1988), where it leads to changes in the observed line shape.
+Besides the appearance of additional sidebands in cross-polarization experiments (Tekely and Goldman, 2001; Goldman and Tekely, 2001), nutation spectra (Elbayed et al., 2005), and reported phase distortions and loss of magnetization in MLEV-16 sequences under MAS (Piotto et al., 2001), there have been very few studies of the effects of such modulations of the amplitude and phase of the rf field caused by MAS rotation.
+These modulations have been included in the design of a heteronuclear polarization transfer scheme based on optimal control strategies (Tošner et al., 2018), where impressive gains have been shown.
+These improvements prompted us to investigate potential effects of such MAS-modulated radio-frequency field amplitudes and phases on basic building blocks in common solid-state NMR pulse sequences in more detail.
 The approach we have chosen is rather simple.
-We use analytical approaches based on Floquet theory (Leskes et al., 2010; Scholz et al., 2010) and numerical simulations based on computed rf-field distributions in a typical MAS rotor to characterize the time evolution of the density operator under MAS rotation with and without time-dependent rf-field amplitudes and phases.
-The computational approach allows us to investigate the time evolution of the density operator in different spatial parts of the rotor and to magnify the amplitude or phase modulations of - 50 the rf field to obtain a better picture of their importance.
+We use analytical approaches based on Floquet theory (Leskes et al., 2010; Scholz et al., 2010) and numerical simulations based on computed rf field distributions in a typical MAS rotor to characterize the time evolution of the density operator under MAS rotation with and without time-dependent rf field amplitudes and phases.
+The computational approach allows us to investigate the time evolution of the density operator in different spatial parts of the rotor and to magnify the amplitude or phase modulations of the rf field to obtain a better picture of their importance.

-2 Radio-Frequency Fields in Solenoid Coils
+2 Radio-frequency fields in solenoid coils